PaulCampbell/OmniSharpSublimePlugin/README.md

  * Edit a c sharp file.

-Implemented so far: C# auto complete.
+Implemented so far:

+ * C# auto complete.

+ * Syntax checking on save - print errors to console.